GlaceAuPlutonium/Wayfire-Dotfiles/README.md

 ### Important

+There won't be any example/showcase images until I properly set up a way to take screenshots.
+Until then, this page will remain a blank and sad wall of text (I mean you can still use the dots if you're curious).

+<ins> **Videos and GIFs showcases are ruled out.**</ins> The machine I'm currently using doesn't have the necessary power (crappy celeron) to record the screen, unless its like 360p, and there's no point in doing that.

-Lots of elements come from [blueyt's dotfiles](https://github.com/bluebyt/Wayfire-dots), thanks to him for his amazing work.
+Lots of elements in this project come from [blueyt's dotfiles](https://github.com/bluebyt/Wayfire-dots), thanks to him for his amazing work.

 ## 🚧 This page is still being built. 🚧